 Adventure Series (Class III)

 Our Adventures series whitewater rafting trips provide the excitement of rapids and spectacular Colorado canyon scenery.
 You won’t be able to wipe the grin off your face.
 These trips are widely varying depending on the season and interests of your group.
-They include stretches of the Colorado River, Gore Creek, the lower Eagle River and the world-renown Brown’s Canyon on the Arkansas River.
 Find more details on our Adventure Series.

 Adrenaline Series (Class IV & V)

-To reserve your dates for an incredible rafting trip, call us now at 970-476-3700 or contact us online.
-Let’s plan your adventure!
+To reserve your dates this summer, call us now at 970-476-3700 or contact us online.
+It’s hot outside, so let’s plan your rafting adventure!